ecmwf/grib-check/README.md

 pip install pandas eccodes
 ```

-Add checker/Destiny.py
+Add a new file called checker/Destiny.py
-Derive a new the `Destiny` class from `Wmo`, to inherit the test pool.
+Derive the `Destiny` class from `Wmo`, to inherit the test pool.

 ``` python
 from checker.Wmo import Wmo